liamstatham/100-days-of-code/log.md

 **Today's Progress**:
   - Working on Arithmetic arranger project for FCC cert
   - more list learning, very interesting.
 Should separate the sums before adding to a list...

+### Day 27: Jan 27, Wednesday

+**Today's Progress**:
+  - Finished the first freecodecamp project, just need to submit it!
+  - spent a long time (way longer than the hour on it!)